AFRICA

 The merging parties:

-The parties to a merger have a right to access the merger notification and any third party submissions to the notification.
+The parties to a merger have a right to access the files relating to the merger notification

 Third parties: